“What if millions of Americans did two things?”

 This framework sets the stage for understanding the biggest threats to our democracy:

-How has this influence contributed to America’s affordability crisis?
+2. How has the influence of money in Congress contributed to America’s affordability crisis?

 Understanding these issues is the first step toward informed civic engagement and safeguarding the future of American democracy.